The basic facts about human history

 Origin of our species: historical facts

 According to scientists, between about ten and two million years ago in what is now Africa, the evolutionary process that led to humans began with monkeys.
-In addition to artefacts from human predecessors who lived before 300,000 years ago, modern human remains that are about 300,000 years old have also been discovered in Africa.

 Our African ancestors

-Paleolithic life: historical facts
+Palaeolithic life: historical facts

 IMAGE CREDITS: istockphoto.com